 Robert is a partner in the New York office of Morrison Mahoney.
-His practice focuses on cybersecurity, privacy and data protection, providing advisory services relating to compliance with federal and state laws (e.g., HIPAA, HITECH, GLBA, COPPA and the FTCA); development of best practices, policies and standards to help ensure compliance with applicable federal and state laws and regulations; creation of written information security programs, data breach incident response plans, data security policies, third-party vendor agreements and employee and senior executive level cybersecurity and data protection training; navigation of applicable federal and state breach notification laws; corporate governance and integrity policies relating to the development and implementation of cybersecurity and data protection programs, as well as services relating to cyber incident prevention, detection, mitigation, remediation and responses to administrative enforcement inquiries and actions resulting from cyber-events.
+His practices focuses on cybersecurity, privacy and data protection, providing advisory services relating to compliance with federal, state and International laws (e.g., HIPAA, HITECH, GDPR, CCPA, NY State DFS Cybersecurity Regulation, GLBA, COPPA and FTCA); development of best practices, policies and standards to help ensure compliance with applicable federal and state laws and regulations; creation of written information security programs, data breach incident response plans, data security policies, third-party vendor agreements and employee and senior executive level cybersecurity and data protection training; navigation of applicable federal and state breach notification laws; corporate governance and integrity policies relating to the development and implementation of cybersecurity and data protection programs, as well as services relating to cyber incident prevention, detection, mitigation, remediation and responses to administrative enforcement inquiries and actions resulting from cyber-events.
 Robert’s cybersecurity practice also includes representing clients in litigation arising from cyber-incidents.
 He also provides counsel concerning cyber insurance and related underwriting and coverage issues.

 In addition, Robert concentrates in insurance fraud law, including assisting and advising insurance companies in detecting, deterring, preventing and prosecuting medical mills formed to exploit New York State and other state No-Fault laws.
 He has represented insurers in dozens of affirmative recovery and/or declaratory judgment actions, filed in federal and state courts, to recoup money paid to medical clinics and healthcare providers that operated under illegal corporate structures, were fraudulently incorporated, engaged in illegal self-referral and kickback schemes, billed for medical services that were never rendered, the performance of unnecessary diagnostic testing and treatment and/or that were otherwise engaged in fraudulent billing practices.
 As part of his insurance fraud practice, he provides advisory services and assists in the development of insurance fraud programs that comply with applicable laws and regulations.
 With respect to issues arising under the New York State No-fault law, Robert provides the firm’s clients with coverage opinions and prepares responses to regulatory inquiries and administrative actions.